westial/commotalkie/README.md

 ### Pull ###

-This client listens for a message in its "topic" only, until a valid message is received or timeout expires.
+This subscriber listens for a message in its "topic" only, until a valid message is received or timeout expires.
 Timeout parameter as 0 disables the expiration.

 ```c
 // Initialize the content destination variables